Rural Contractors Supports And Promotes industry training

-Rural Contractors New Zealand is committed to ensuring as far as it is practicable, that members provide the best services to their clients.
-There are two reasons for this:
+Rural Contractors New Zealand is committed to ensuring that its members

-To ensure that the client receives the best service available and that those rural contractors who have acheieved the various stages of accreditation are duly recognised.
+To ensure clients receive the best service available and those rural contractors who have achieved the various stages of accreditation are duly recognised.

-To assist clients in meeting overseas requirments which are now being required for traceability and social sustainability.
+To assist clients in meeting interantional requirements, which are now required for traceability and social sustainability.

-Registered Contractor is a firm that has undergone a significant independant audit to ensure that the firm is meeting its statutory and regulatory responsibilities.
-This process is undertaken to reduce the risk to the client and to minimise the client's exposure to liability in employment, health and safety and other areas.
+Registered Contractor is one that has undergone a significant independent audit to ensure that the contractor is meeting its statutory and regulatory responsibilities.
+This process is undertaken to reduce risk to clients and minimise their exposure to liability in employment, health and safety and other areas.

-The audit process is undertaken every three years and in the event of the firm changing ownership, the new owners are required to sign a declaration that all of the items confirmed in the origninal audit are still in place.
+The audit process is undertaken every five years and – in the event of the firm changing ownership – the new owners are required to sign a declaration that all of the items confirmed in the original audit are still in place.

-The process of becoming a Registered Contractor is not onerous and those that are operating their business in a proper manner should have little difficulty.
-Details of the matters covered in the audit are shown on the Accreditation Certificate.
+The process of becoming a Registered Contractor is not onerous – those contractors who are operating their business in a proper manner should have little difficulty complying.

-Qualified Contractor is a firm where the owner, manager or an employee in a supervisory capacity holds a NZQA Level 3 National Certificate in one or more of the skills offered to clients.
+Qualified Contractor is where an owner, manager or employee – in a supervisory capacity – of a contracting firm holds a NZQA, Level 3, National Certificate in one or more skills offered to clients.

-The status is awarded solely on the acheivement of the NZQA qualification and remains in place while the relevant employees are in the firm's employment.
+The status is awarded solely on the achievement of the NZQA qualification and remains in place while the relevant employees are in the firm's employment.
 This process requires annual certification.